asyrovprog/cs221proj/README.md

  ## Clustering

- Run clustering by running 'clustering/location_clustering.py'.
+ Run clustering by running `clustering/location_clustering.py`.

  Optional parameter '-n' - number of clusters (default = 10)

 Example:
 python location_clustering.py -n 15

+## Classification

+For classification, just go to classification folder and run `classifier/classification.py`
+The ML model will be developed based on small portion of data